Caution (Mariah Carey album): Other songs

-"Runway", initially only available on the Japanese edition of the album, was released worldwide on June 24, 2022 for its digital re-release.
+"Runway", initially only available on the Japanese edition of the album, was released worldwide on June 24, 2022, for its digital re-release.

 Critical reception

+Caution was highly acclaimed by critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, Caution received an average score of 82, based on nine reviews, indicating "universal acclaim", which became the highest Metascore for any of Carey's albums.
 Maura Johnston from Pitchfork felt that the record represented a "celebration of the ultimate-diva status" of Carey's brand of music.
 Brittany Spanos from Rolling Stone summarised the record as being "pure hip-hop-leaning pop bliss", praising Carey's ability to deliver "an honest album, full of truths" through a "slow-burning R&B sound".
 Reviewing the album for AllMusic, Andy Kellman wrote that Carey's [themes of] "flirtatious enticement, celebration, reminiscence, perseverance, rejection" were "highly energized".
 MusicOMH gave it a score of all five stars and stated: "[Carey] is vulnerable and tentative, yet honest and hopeful about embarking on a new journey".
 Spencer Kornhaber from The Atlantic stated that the album "shores up the idea of Carey the wit, the craftswoman, and the game player".

 The album also appeared on several year-end lists.
 Bianca Gracie from Billboard stated that the record signposted Carey as "a crafty songwriter and inimitable singer".
 Ranking atop Paper magazine's year-end list, Michael Love Michael commented on the significance of Cautions "tales of passion and peace" in a "politically fraught 2018", describing its ability to "resonate with women everywhere" through "the graceful pain of lived experience" as "a quiet, but nonetheless radical beauty".
 At the end of 2019, Caution appeared on Rated R&B's "50 Best R&B Albums of The Decade (2010s)" list.